 With demand for equipment high and expected to remain high, now is the time to plan for your future trailer needs.

-Trailers will be scarce — Lock in next year’s inventory now
+Trailers are still scarce — Lock in next year’s inventory now

-Premier can help you use available data to predict future fleet demand.
-Our sophisticated FleetLocate® trailer tracking technology gathers detailed information about how much you used the trailers, where they traveled, and when they sat idle.
+Use your available data to predict future fleet demand.
+Tools like FleetLocate® trailer tracking technology gather detailed information about how much you used the trailers, where they traveled, and when they sat idle.
 You can leverage this rich data to analyze past events, monitor current operations and reveal trends and patterns that should be used in planning and making projections for the future.

 Make the most of the inventory you have

 You may be able to find ways to optimize the effectiveness of your trailer fleet by improving operational efficiency.
 With powerful tools such as IntelliScan® cargo sensing technology, you can tell when trailers were detained at a shipper’s location awaiting unloading, when they were empty at a destination ready to be picked up, and whether they were traveling with a full load or deadheading.

 Should you discover that an order for new trailers will be delayed, industry expert Patrick Gaskins urges, “Evaluate existing assets to make sure they are on the right maintenance schedule.
 If you are going to have to keep assets longer than planned, you may need to change maintenance cycles to accommodate the additional life you will need to get out of those assets.”